julelang/jule/README.md

 But keep in mind that since it's out of official support, it's likely that the maintainers won't take the effort to fix it.
 <br><br>

-[See Compiling Documentations](https://jule.dev/pages/docs.html?page=compiler-compiling) for supported compilers and C++ standards.
+[See compiling documentations](https://jule.dev/pages/docs.html?page=compiler-compiling) for supported compilers and C++ standards.

 <h2 id="os-support">Platform Support</h2>
 Jule supports multiple platforms.
 It supports development on i386, amd64 architectures on Windows, Linux and Darwin platforms.
 JuleC undertakes that the code and standard library it produces will be compatible with all these platforms.
-All supported platforms by JuleC are documented in the <a href="https://jule.dev/pages/docs.html?page=compiler-platform-support">Platform Support documentations</a>.
+All supported platforms by JuleC are documented in the <a href="https://jule.dev/pages/docs.html?page=compiler-platform-support">platform support documentations</a>.

 <h2 id="building-project">Building Project</h2>